The Science of Speakers, the Wonders of Wireless

 So here’s a quick lesson in acoustics.
 As you might remember from grade-school science class, sound is a wave that travels through a medium, like air, until it reaches a surface and causes that surface to vibrate.
 We hear sound thanks to sound waves pulsing against our eardrums.

-The iPhone Megaphone Speaker doesn’t depend only on a chain reaction of vibrations, however.
+The Party Pal Silicone Speaker doesn’t depend only on a chain reaction of vibrations, however.
 Have you ever used an actual megaphone?

 Megaphones amplify volume in two ways: